nordeck/matrix-poll/README.md

 Follow the [instructions to run the widget locally](https://github.com/nordeck/matrix-widget-toolkit/tree/main/example-widget-mui#running-the-widget-locally).
 The widget comes with two routes, visit them and follow the further instructions:

-- The poll widget itself, providing the voting view: `http://localhost:5273/` or `https://localhost:5274/`
+- The poll widget itself, providing the voting view: `http(s)://localhost:5273/`
-- The admin widget, providing the group configuration: `http://localhost:5273/admin/` or `https://localhost:5274/admin/`
+- The admin widget, providing the group configuration: `http(s)://localhost:5273/admin/`

 ### Available Scripts